Curriculum Policy

 5. Our Curriculum: Teaching and Support

-We support behaviour, attendance and mental health issues for both students in school and those not accessing mainstream education.
+We support behaviour, attendance and mental health issues for both learners in school and those not accessing mainstream education.
 We recognise the support required by each learner is unique and that support needs may change from subject to subject and topic to topic.

 EDSupport is where our learners, Schools, Local Education Authorities or Care Providers have placed a learner on a ‘seat’ to access lessons they have been set.
 Support is live and is provided by qualified teachers.
 Learners who ‘allow’ their camera can speak live to teachers through the camera feed, or they can choose to send typed messages by opening the chat box (through the ‘Q Support’ button on the left of the lesson slides).

-Learners on these ‘seats’ are timetabled and support is live from 9.00am to 5pm.
+Learners on these ‘seats’ are timetabled and support is live from 8.30am to 5pm.

-EDSupport Student Streams: It displays the camera feeds of all learners on seats who have ‘allowed’ their camera and mic feed.
+It displays the camera feeds of all learners on seats who have ‘allowed’ their camera and mic feed.
 It is often referred to as the ‘Eyes-on-Learning’ aspect of EDSupport and allows teachers to see learners.
 All camera feeds are recorded and can be ‘pulled’ should any safeguarding concern be witnessed (please see ‘Specific Safeguarding Issues’).

 6. Assessment to inform Implementation to help our curriculum